-How quick the time flies!
-It seemed like just yesterday we came back from summer holidays and here we are at over 50% done this school year.
+So, who wished for all the snow?!?!.
+What a crazy few days it has been, hopefully the snow is in our rear view mirror now as it melts away.
+It seemed like just yesterday we came back from winter holidays and here we are at over 50% done this school year.
 There has been a lot going on at Park Avenue the past little while, please do take some time to come to the school and walk through the halls before or after school to see all of the wonderful work the children are producing.
 I would like to thank our teachers, educational assistants and other support staff for their excellent work this school year.